herrkaefer/smooth-driving/readme.md

 If a driving is smooth, there is no sudden braking, hard acceleration, and sharp bend, and more.
 In a word, smooth driving brings a perfect **passenger experience**.

-# The goal of this repo
+# Goal of this repo

 - Quantify the above defination, and evaluate the driving skill in real time.